veilm/veilm.github.io/content/articles/trying-out-berry.md

 calls.
 This was enough for me.
 I didn't need (and still don't need) fancy modules or anything like that.

-With this in mind, I went with the statusbar that berry's website recomended:
+With this in mind, I went with the statusbar that berry's website recommended:
 [lemonbar](https://github.com/LemonBoy/bar), which I am quite satisfied with.
 Lemonbar has all of the features I would want in a statusbar without going too far over.